najeed/Repo-Rosetta/docs/guides/user_documentation.md

 ---

+## ⚒️ Interactive Features

+### Persistent Annotations
+You can now collaborate on architecture designs by adding persistent notes to any node:
+1. **Right-click** on any node in the Architecture Map.
+2. Select **"Save Annotation"**.
+3. Your notes are durably stored in the local database and will persist across sessions.

+### Dynamic Context Search
+When requesting summaries, the system now performs a **Local Markdown Search**:
+- It scans `.md` files in your repository for keywords related to the selected entity.
+- This provides an authentic "Internal Wiki" context to the AI, allowing for project-specific business logic explanations.

+---

 ## 🏛 Ecosystem & Performance

-### Multi-Language Support
+### Hardened Multi-Language Support
-Rosetta provides full AST-level mapping for:
+Rosetta provides production-grade AST-level mapping for:
-- **Web**: JavaScript, TypeScript.
+- **Web**: JavaScript, TypeScript, TSX (React).
 - **Systems**: Go, Rust, C++.
 - **Scripting**: Python.

 ### High Performance Core
-The graph engine is powered by **rustworkx**, a Rust-based library providing 10x-50x speedups for large dependency graphs compared to standard Python implementations.
+The graph engine is powered by **rustworkx**, providing 10x scalability.
+The semantic parser is optimized for low-latency analysis of large files (up to 2MB).

-### IDE Integration (LSP Proxy)
-Rosetta provides an **LSP Proxy** endpoint at `/api/lsp`.
-This allows external editors (VS Code, JetBrains) to pull architectural insights (hover explanations, dependency paths) directly into your coding environment.

-### Architectural Regression (CI/CD)
-Track the "Drift" of your codebase.
-Rosetta can compare current graphs against baselines to highlight structural changes, ensuring that your architecture aligns with its documentation over time.

 ---